MinaProtocol/mina/rfcs/0051-limit-zkapp-cmds-per-block.md

 zkApp command waiting for inclusion due to the limit.
 This cannot be helped, unfortunately.

+Another risk arises when we decide to turn of the limitation, because the underlying issue is fixed.
+In order to safely turn the limit off, a node needs to be updated with the fix.
+Because this will be a non-breaking change, nodes may be slow to adopt it.
+According to rough estimates, if 16% of the stake upgrades and turns the limit off, they're capable of taking the non-upgraded nodes down with memory over-consumption and taking over the network.
+To prevent this we have to ensure that at least the majority of the stakeholder upgrades as quickly as possible.

 ## Rationale and alternatives

 This is a temporary solution until the scan state storage can be